leonardobarilani/warehouse-model-checking/report/sections/02_model.md

 It is composed of a single cycle of states.
 The first transition waits for a robot to show itself through the `delivery_ready` channel.
-Again, the following 3 edges model the normal distribution.
+Again, the following 3 edges model the normal distribution in the same way as for `TaskGenerator`.
 The last edge that closes the cycle releseas the delivering robot through the `human_done` channel.

 ### Bot